LordGrrr/Escape-Game-tech-workout/Readme.md

 ```
 (en)
 to Love x to Love = to Love²
-Destroy x Destroy = to Protect
+to Destroy x to Destroy = to Protect

 ⚠️ Loving Protecting can lead to automation Destroying to Love ⚠️
 ```